 The weight w[i]

-defines how much the score s[i]
+defines how much the scoring function s[i]

 contributes to the overall score.